- 3 Divisions per Level: 35 Students per class

 Classroom Libraries -

-Each classroom has at least 4 books per child available at all times.
+Each classroom has always at least 4 books per child available.
 They keep them in a shelf in one corner in the classroom where the children, in their free time, can go and read.

 Writing Centers -